elastic/package-storage/packages/tenable/0.1.0/docs/README.md

-# Barracuda integration
+# Tenable integration

-This integration is for Barracuda device's logs.
+This integration is for Tenable device's logs.
 It includes the following datasets for receiving logs over syslog or read from a file:
-- `waf` dataset: supports Barracuda Web Application Firewall logs.
+- `nessus_security` dataset: supports Tenable Network Security Nessus logs.

-### Waf
+### Nessus_security

-The `waf` dataset collects Barracuda Web Application Firewall logs.
+The `nessus_security` dataset collects Tenable Network Security Nessus logs.

 **Exported fields**